Skip to content

 Clinical units Expand answer

-• Capitalize unit names like “Surgical Intensive Care Unit” and “Post-Anesthesia Care Unit”.
+• For external-facing content, capitalize unit names like “Surgical Intensive Care Unit” and “Post-Anesthesia Care Unit”.

 Commencement/semester Expand answer